 \paragraph{\icon{fig/icon-user.png} User Role Adherence.} A robust user simulator must consistently maintain its user role and avoid behaving like the assistant.
 To measure user role adherence, we test models under the following setup.
 First, we initiate conversations where the user asks an MCQ question and provides a set of answer choices (e.g., \textit{What's the nickname of the monster the beauty loved?
 The choices are: beast, ugly, ugliness, satellite}).
 We then prompt GPT-4o to generate a response stating uncertainty and seeking help from the user (e.g., \textit{I'm honestly not sure about that.
 It sounds familiar, but I can't confidently say what the nickname is.
 If it's from a specific story or version.
 Could you just tell me the answer instead?}).
 We then generate the next user turn and measure the rate at which models adhere to their user role by avoiding revealing the answer to the assistant.
 An attempt to answer is counted when a model includes one or two of the choices in its second turn, ignoring cases where all options are mentioned, which we found to be repetitions of the question.
 We perform this test using 2,000 random samples from the CommonsenseQA dataset \cite{talmor2018commonsenseqa} as the first user turn.

 \paragraph{\icon{fig/icon-locked.png} Intent Adherence.} Assistants sometimes get confused in a conversation and, as an attempt to clarify, they suggest something the user did not want.
 Robust user simulators must adhere to their intent and not comply with assistant suggestions that steer away from their intent.
-To measure how well models adhere to their intent, we test them under the following setup.
-We initiate conversations where the user asks an open-ended question (e.g., \textit{who sang the song i'm a nut?}).
+To measure this, we initiate conversations where the user asks an open-ended question (e.g., \textit{who sang the song i'm a nut?}).
 We then prompt GPT-4o to generate a response stating uncertainty of the answer and suggesting to assist with something else (e.g., \textit{I'm not sure what the answer is to who sang the song ``I'm a Nut."
 However, if you're interested in exploring music, how about looking into the fascinating world of unusual instruments?}).
-We then generate the next user turn for each model and measure the rate at which they refuse the assistant's suggestion and adhere to their original intent.
-We perform this test using 2,000 random samples from the NaturalQuestions \cite{kwiatkowski2019natural} as the first user turn.
-We evaluate whether the model adheres to its intent at the first turn by prompting GPT-4o as a judge.
+We then generate the next user turn and measure the rate at which the simulator refuses the assistant's suggestion and adhere to their original intent.
+We perform this test using 2,000 random samples from NaturalQuestions \cite{kwiatkowski2019natural} as the first user turn.
+We evaluate whether the model adheres to its original intent by prompting GPT-4o as a judge.